patrickas/CD2022/content/about/index.md

         <div class="left">
             <div class="contained-text">
                 <p>
-                    Organized by the “Freethought Lebanon” and
+                    Organized by “Freethought Lebanon” and the
-                    “Council of Ex-Muslims of Britain”, with the support of “VHS Cologne”, this conference will gather nearly 50 speakers from 30 countries worldwide, to celebrate freethought and dissent through talks, poetry, film, music, and comedy.
+                    “Council of Ex-Muslims of Britain”, this conference will gather nearly 50 speakers from 30 countries worldwide, to celebrate freethought and dissent through talks, poetry, film, music, and comedy.
                 </p>
                 <p>
                     Countless atheists, non-believers and ex-Muslims